France

 • The Agence Française de Développement (AFD – French Agency for Development) is “a public institution that implements France’s policy in the areas of development and international solidarity.”
 AFD is “designated as the main operator of French development aid, under the joint authority of the Ministry of Foreign Affairs and the Ministry of Finance.”

-• AFD has been active in Israel, the West Bank, and Gaza since 1999 and has provided approximately €405 million for dozens of projects and partnerships.
+• AFD has been active in Israel, the West Bank, and Gaza since 1999 and has provided over €405 million for dozens of projects and partnerships.

 • A 2017 AFD document stated that “AFD’s intervention must contribute to the consolidation and development of the [Palestinian Territories] PTs, but also ‘do no harm’, i.e. ensure that the projects implemented do not involuntarily exacerbate conflicts or delicate situations that could lead to acts of violence in the mid-or short-term.
 The factoring in of potentially negative effects of projects is carried out through the institutionalisation, identification, examination and follow-up of projects, broader consideration of the project’s socio-political environment and its potential impact on divides, a possible source of destruction and violence.
 Because of the extremely inflammable political and ideological environment, support to NGOs must be implemented with extreme caution.”
 Yet, AFD funds several highly politicized and problematic Palestinian NGOS.